oracle-quickstart/oci-hpc/README.md

 ### Controller Node Options

 In this section, define controller node Availability Domain, shape, cores and memory (for Flex virtual machines) and size of the boot volume.
-Image is defined in the next section.
+The image is defined in the next section.

 ### Management Nodes Image Options

+There are possibly up to 4 management nodes:
+* Controller (required) : for cluster admin tasks (node management, user management, cluster resizing, etc.)
+* Login: for users tasks (job submission, data management)
+* Monitoring: monitoring tasks dedicated node (Prometheus, Grafana)
+* Controller backup: for High Availability purpose (requires the File Storage Service to host a slurm MySQL HeatWave database)

 Marketplace images are based on Oracle Linux 8.
 They are HPC specific versions with NVIDIA or AMD GPU drivers (except HPC_OL8) and RDMA drivers preinstalled.

 Other images such as Ubuntu or CentOS can be used.
 Username must be changed accordingly (default is `opc` for OL8, `ubuntu` for Ubuntu).

-If a non-listed image must be used, provide the image ocid.
+If a non-listed image must be used, the image ocid must be provided.
 The image must have been previously imported as a Custom Image.

 ### Compute Nodes Options